Request Assessment

 The HubSpot Academy’s content marketing course defines content marketing as “a strategic marketing and business process focused on creating and distributing valuable, relevant and consistent content to attract and retain a clearly defined audience, and ultimately, to drive profitable customer action.”

 Inbound marketing starts with buyer personas, hypothetical descriptions of the types of people you market and sell to based on market research and your current customers.
-Every inbound marketing effort, from your website itself to the channels you conduct sales outreach through, should be targeted to your buyer personas.
+Every inbound marketing effort, from your marketing materials and the website itself to the channels you conduct sales outreach through, should be targeted to your buyer personas.

 “All your inbound campaigns focus around how you’re going to draw the right people in,” Karin says.
-“If you’re writing top-of-the-funnel pieces — let’s say you’re writing a pillar page — that’s being used to generate visits.
+“If you’re writing top-of-the-funnel pieces — let’s say you’re writing a pillar page — that site is being used to generate visits.
 The actions required are that somebody finds you and that they click on the link from their search engine.”

 What Do Content Marketing Copywriters Do?